 Our cryo-EM studies have revealed that the conformational dynamics of the 26S proteasome are tightly related to executing its substrate processing functions.
 Nucleotide-binding pockets of the ATPase subunits were arranged in a coordinated manner, showing that ATP hydrolysis proceeds sequentially (Eisele et al., 2018; Wehmer et al., 2017).
 We are seeking a deeper-understanding of the conformational dynamics of the proteasome and its regulatory mechanisms.
 Besides the proteasome, another AAA+ ATPase known as p97/Cdc48 plays key roles in substrate processing in the UPS.
 We aim to address the structural basis of the sequential substrate processing by p97 and the 26S proteasome.
 Our research will lead us to understand the mechanisms governing protein fate by these ATPases at the molecular and atomic levels.

 My research group is part of the University Medical Center Göttingen, Institute for Auditory Neuroscience and the Multiscale Bioimaging Excellence Cluster (MBExC), providing us many exciting new directions and collaboration opportunities.
 We are going to investigate protein homeostasis in inner ear cells where the UPS plays an important role.
-In collaboration with the group of Prof. Tobias Moser, we also aim to understand the structural basis for the function of otoferlin, which is responsible for neurotransmitter release in inner hair cells.
+In collaboration with the groups of Dr. Julia Preobraschenski and Prof. Tobias Moser, we also aim to understand the structural basis for the function of otoferlin, which is responsible for neurotransmitter release in inner hair cells.

 Eisele, M.R., Reed, R.G., Rudack, T., Schweitzer, A., Beck, F., Nagy, I., Pfeifer, G., Plitzko, J.M., Baumeister, W., Tomko, R.J., Jr., et al. (2018).
 Expanded Coverage of the 26S Proteasome Conformational Landscape Reveals Mechanisms of Peptidase Gating.
 Cell Rep 24, 1301-1315.e1305.